ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 #### Three steps to push your changes to your repository
 Make sure you're in the project directory and then execute these three commands.

+As of 2020, GitHub changed the default branch name in repos to "main" instead of "master", so I've updated the instructions to match that change.
+If you for some reason still have the default branch name of "master", then use that instead of "main" in the following instructions.

 1. `git add .` to tell git what *added* files in the working directory you want to track changes of.
 2. Then run `git commit -m "Initial Commit"`.
 A commit marks the tracked files as done being changed (for now).
 The `-m` is for adding your commit message.
-3. Lastly run `git push -u origin master` to push your new website files from local to remote (GitHub).
+3. Lastly run `git push -u origin main` to push your new website files from local to remote (GitHub).

 ** Git Authentication **
 You'll probably hit an authentication prompt if this is your first time using git via the CLI.